Eddie Kilroy: Career

 After moving to Nashville, Kilroy gained a position as a producer at Mercury Records.
 Kilroy's first studio record, produced in 1968, proved to be a hit for Jerry Lee Lewis — and made Kilroy the "one man responsible" for changing the fortunes of Jerry Lee Lewis' flagging career.
 Kilroy suggested that Lewis record "Another Place, Another Time" with a more modern country sound, and the record kick-started Lewis's late 1960s career revival.
 Kilroy also continued with Faron Young's offer, and eventually Young recorded "Pen and Paper", with music and lyrics by Eddie Kilroy and Diane Blalock Kilroy through Mercury Records.

 Kilroy was a producer at Westpark Records in the early 1970s, and became president of Playboy Records when he founded the label for Hugh Hefner, for whom he signed Mickey Gilley.
 He recorded "Roomful of Roses" in 1974 with Mickey Gilley, and the album became a number one country western hit – Gilley went on to create six number one albums with Playboy.
 From there Kilroy moved to become the co-president of the MCA Nashville Records office.
 While at MCA Kilroy signed Faron Young to the label and produced two albums with Young: Chapter Two (1979) and Free and Easy (1980).

+In 1981 Eddie produced Louise Mandrell & RC Bannon on RCA records.

 Eddie Kilroy went independent after leaving MCA, and as an independent he produced the last album by Marty Robbins.